 Figure 12: TC20 timing parameters and how they relate to observation start and end times.
 Note that all references to SO also apply to LNO, however a nadir observation generally uses no reference periods and a single science period only.
 In these cases, LNOStartTime, the precooling time (10 minutes) and the LNODurationTime parameters are sufficient to calculate the observation timing.
+The UVIS science period normally begins at the same time as the SO/LNO reference period for solar occultations, or at the beginning of the LNO detector precooling for nadir observations.

-Page 32/126NOMAD Experiment to Archive Interface Control Document Date 30/08/19 Issue 1 Rev 13
+Page 32/129 NOMAD Experiment to Archive Interface Control Document Date 03/03/20 Issue 1 Rev 14

 COP Table Brief description of each line in the table bira_so_precooling_table.csv Contains SO detector cooling parameters (not applicable here) bira_so_fixed_table.csv Contains SO window size, window position and measurement rhythm parameters bira_so_sub_domain_table.csv Contains pointers to lines in the so_science_table.
 Allows up to 6 different science measurements to be made in one measurement rhythm period.
 For calibration, only one pointer is typically specified bira_so_science_table.csv Contains pointers to the so_stepping and so_aotf tables, plus measurement parameters such as binning, integration time, background subtraction etc. bira_so_stepping_table.csv Contains SO stepping parameters typically used for calibration measurements e.g. instructions to step integration time, AOTF frequency, window position, diffraction order etc. bira_so_aotf_table.csv Contains SO AOTF RF driver power and frequency parameters for each diffraction order and miniscan. bira_lno_precooling_table.csv Contains LNO detector cooling parameters (not applicable here) bira_lno_fixed_table.csv Contains LNO window size, window position and measurement rhythm parameters bira_lno_sub_domain_table.csv Contains pointers to lines in the lno_science_table.
 Allows up to 6 different science measurements to be made in one measurement rhythm period.
-For calibration, only one pointer is typically specified bira_lno_science_table.csv Contains pointers to the lno_stepping and lno_aotf tables, plus measurement parameters such as binning, integration time, background subtraction etc. bira_lno_stepping_table.csv Contains LNO stepping parameters typically used for calibration measurements e.g. instructions to step integration time, AOTF frequency, window position, diffraction order etc. bira_lno_aotf_table.csv Contains LNO AOTF RF driver power and frequency parameters for each diffraction order and miniscan. bira_uvis_table.csv Contains the observation parameters for UVIS measurements

-Table 5: COP tables in NOMAD
+For calibration, only one pointer is typically specified bira_lno_science_table.csv Contains pointers to the lno_stepping and lno_aotf tables, plus measurement parameters such as binning, integration time, background subtraction etc. bira_lno_stepping_table.csv Contains LNO stepping parameters typically used for calibration measurements e.g. instructions to step integration time, AOTF frequency, window position, diffraction order etc. bira_lno_aotf_table.csv Contains LNO AOTF RF driver power and frequency parameters for each diffraction order and miniscan. bira_uvis_table.csv Contains the observation parameters for UVIS measurements Tal ble 5: COP tables in NOMAD